 Error responses in Lambda Integration are sent as first argument to the callback.
 It has to be stringified, which makes the Integration Response to read the error response and assign appropriate status code based on the defined Regex.
 For the given example, I want to set 400 as error status code, if the message has the keyword wrong.
 Here is the Integration Response for the 400 (error code).

 As you can see, once the wrong keyword is detected, it assigns the 400 status code.
 I have also added a mapping template to transform the error response.
 This is how you set status code, headers and assign template to the response.
 Swagger specifications can be exported for the API with all status codes from the API Gateway console.
 This makes the documentation and SDK generation much easier.

 Lambda Integration Setup in Serverless Framework: You have to define the Lambda integration explicitly in serverless.yml file.
 Line 8, shows the integration of the function.
 Lines 9 - 12 represents the request body mapping template based on various content-type.
 Lines 13 - 22 represent the response’s headers, status codes and the associated response and body mapping template.

 - Lambda-Proxy: If you want a simple Integration, and don’t need swagger specifications or any other filters.

 - Lambda Integration: If you need to have more control on workflow, generate sophisticated documentation and SDK generation.

-- Use Serverless framework, as it automates lot of manual steps, especially in case of Lambda Integration.
+- Use Serverless framework, as it automates a lot of manual steps, especially in the case of Lambda Integration.